Georgia Tech Yellow Jackets football: Georgia

-Georgia Tech's fight songs and cheers are tailored to belittle the Georgia Bulldogs, and the perennial catch-phrase for Georgia Tech fans for many decades has been "To Hell With georgia [sic]".
-Georgia Tech and the Univ. of Georgia have played each other in football over 100 times (and hundreds more times in basketball, baseball, track and field, tennis, etc.) and this rivalry has become known as Clean, Old-Fashioned Hate.
-They have been heated rivals since 1893.
-The annual football game is by far the most important game on the schedule for most Georgia Tech sports fans.
-The winner of this game takes home the Georgia State Governor's Cup.
-Georgia Tech trails Georgia in the all-time series 72–41–5 through the 2024 season.
+Georgia Tech's and the Georgia Bulldogs maintain a longstanding rivalry since 1893, known as Clean, Old-Fashioned Hate (COFH). with the perennial catch-phrase for Georgia Tech fans being the "To Hell With Georgia [sic]".
+Georgia Tech and Georgia have played each other in football over 100 times, in addition to numerous contests in other sports.
+Their annual football game is considered one of the most prominent events on both teams’ schedules, with the winner receiving the Governor’s Cup.
+Through the 2025 season, Georgia Tech trails Georgia in the all-time series 73–41–5.

 Tennessee

 Georgia Tech and Tennessee hadn't met since 1987 until losing a heart breaking Labor Day game in Atlanta in 2017 that renewed the rivalry between the two.
 When Georgia Tech was part of the Southeastern Conference they played annually.
 After Georgia Tech left the SEC in 1964, the teams still met until 1987.
 The series dates back to 1902 and Tennessee leads the series 25–17–2 with the last game played in the 2017 season.